-Finally, we expect that basic activities with the model - model building, composition, and inference - be relatively straightforward.
+Finally, we models should have the property that basic activities with the model - model building, composition, and inference - is relatively straight-forward.
 In this, we follow the experience of the statistical natural language community, that trading expressiveness in models for simplicity of authoring and inference is often advantageous.